National Service Programme: Aims

-PKBN is a unique youth development programme (Calak Brunei), aimed to awaken the potential and give consciousness to youth to become members of society who is strong, strong self-esteem, disciplined, insightful, decorum, a believer, volunteerism and entrepreneurial spirit, love for country and king, and support the concept of Melayu Islam Beraja (MIB), Wawasan Negara 2035, realising a State of Zikir, and implement Sharia Law.
+Program Khidmat Bakti Negara is a unique youth development programme (Calak Brunei), aimed to awaken the potential and give consciousness to youth to become members of society who are physically strong, with strong self-esteem, disciplined, insightful, decorum, a believer, volunteerism and entrepreneurial spirit, love for country and king, and support the concept of Melayu Islam Beraja (MIB), Wawasan Negara 2035, realising a State of Zikir, and implement Sharia Law.

 Objectives of PKBN are to develop and enhance the spirit of patriotism, commitment and resilience in youths, to enhance the spirit of solidarity and unity, to develop positive characteristics among younger generation through good values, to instil a spirit of caring and volunteerism, to produce healthy, confident, responsible and virtuous youths, and to produce excellent Bruneian youths in line with the Goals of National Youth Policy.

 "The state wants to see coaches serve as role models, encouragement, mentoring, and a catalyst in the development of families, communities and countries which include social welfare, society, entrepreneurial and religious", as described by the Minister of Culture, Youth and Sports; Pehin Orang Kaya Pekerma Laila Diraja Dato Seri Setia Awang Haji Abdullah bin Haji Hazair, during the Council Session Meeting with former trainees and trainers PKBN.

 Trainees play a role in maintaining peace and stability in the country and care on community welfare.
 Implementation PKBN is intended to be a national youth development programme, with extensive filling and create a vibrant patriotic youth, love of the king, race, religion, and country.

-Former PKBN trainees is a pioneer and mentor to new trainees.
+Former PKBN trainees return to pioneer and mentor to new trainees.
 The presence of former PKBN trainees, and the availability of a large number of them to return to training camp PKBN to voluntarily working with coaches and supervisors in the township PKBN is clear evidence that PKBN have successfully established identity, discipline, commitment and character of youth willing to serving the community.
-Indeed, young graduates PKBN is 'Pride of a Nation', and be able to lift the image of the country as youths disciplined, caring, insightful, and patriotism.
+Young PKBN graduates are seen as 'Pride of a Nation', and be able to lift the image of the country as youths disciplined, caring, insightful, and patriotism.

 Training

 The PKBN's three months' training process is to train the trainee in the form of discipline, nationality, spirituality, entrepreneurship, community, and understanding the concept of Malay Islamic Monarchy (MIB), and does not stop once the trainees graduate and leave the training camp PKBN.
-In the end, the trainees are urged to continue to practice and to contribute to the family, community, and country full, with the knowledge and skills and experience learned and earned during training.
+Upon completion of training, the trainees are urged to continue to practice and to contribute to the family, community, and country full, with the knowledge and skills and experience learned and earned during training.

 New Base Training Camp

-The current PKBN Base Training Camp is at the Sports Village in Berakas, near to the Indoor Stadium and the Sports School.
+The original PKBN Base Training Camp is at the Sports Village in Berakas, near to the Indoor Stadium and the Sports School.
 In 2014, a new B$26 million camp for Programme Khidmat Bakti Negara (PKBN) was built in Kampong Batu Apoi in Temburong District.
 The construction was completed in June 2014.